|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17940|

 If you feel that MVDC has not dealt with your petition properly, the petition organiser has the right to request that its Scrutiny Committee review the steps that MVDC has taken in response to your petition.
 It is helpful to everyone, and can improve the prospects for a review, the petition organiser could give a short explanation of the reasons why MVDC's response is not considered to be adequate.

 The Committee will endeavour to consider your request at its next meeting, although on some occasions this may not be possible and consideration will take place at the following meeting.
-Should the Committee determine we have not dealt with your petition adequately, it may investigate the matter, make recommendations to the Executive or arrange for the matter to be considered at a meeting of the Council.
+Should the Committee determine we have not dealt with your petition adequately, it may investigate the matter, make recommendations to the Cabinet or arrange for the matter to be considered at a meeting of the Council.

 In the situation where the petition was referred to the Scrutiny Committee in the first instance and the petition organiser is subsequently dissatisfied with the response to the petition, the review should be undertaken by MVDC.